taraspos/gae-workshop/level1/README.md

     }
     ```

-## 1.1 Create provision script for our future server
+## 1.1 Create a provision script for our future server

-We will use [CoreOS](https://coreos.com/why/) based server, and we are going to provision it with [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html).
+We will use a [CoreOS](https://coreos.com/why/) based server, and we are going to provision it with [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html).

 > **Why [CoreOS](https://coreos.com/why/) ❓**

-> Mostly for demonstration purpose.
-Everybody used CentOS or Ubuntu.
+> Mostly for demonstration purposes.
+Everybody uses CentOS or Ubuntu.
 > And it is completely, from bottom to top, about containers.
 And we will use containers in this workshop!

 > **Why [Cloud-Config](https://coreos.com/os/docs/latest/cloud-config.html) ❓**

-> Because it is the simplest way to provision the cloud native Linux server, especially CoreOS.
+> Because it is the simplest way to provision a cloud native Linux server, especially CoreOS.
-> This is still real world, ofcourse we are not going to SSH into the server and do the configurations manually 🤢
+> This is still real world, of course we are not going to SSH into the server and do the configurations manually 🤢

 _Note: Cloud-Config is deprecated in favor of [Ignition](https://coreos.com/ignition/docs/latest/), however in this workshop we will stick to Cloud-Config, since it is easier to understand._